 - Offensive language or obscene gestures concerning a person's race, ethnicity, color, gender, religion, creed, disability, age, sexual orientation, gender identity/expression or national origin; or to instigate, incite or encourage a confrontation or physical assault

-- Smoking anywhere in the stadium
+- Smoking or vaping any substance anywhere in the stadium

 - Standing or sitting in aisles or areas other than for which they hold a ticket

 - Bringing any prohibited items into the stadium

 - Possessing alcohol in the "No Alcohol" sections